 A PDF Imposition System

-Or do you export the reader-spread job to PDF, and then use one of the high end PDF-based imposition systems?
+Or we could export the reader-spread job to PDF, and then use one of the PDF-based imposition systems?
 That’s fine, if your budget and time allow, or if your job is already in PDF format.
-(Also see MultiPlace.jsx for building an InDesign document from a PDF file.
+(But also see MultiPlace.jsx for building an InDesign document from a PDF file.
 It’s in the RESOURCES > HelperScripts folder, in the IDImposer folder.)

 Acrobat’s Booklet Printing

 How about Acrobat’s ‘Booklet Printing’ feature?
 It might suffice, if your needs are simple and you plan to print directly from Acrobat.
 But note that ‘Booklet Printing’ cannot write out an imposed PDF, and is limited to 2-up output.

 InDesign’s Print Booklet

 On the minus side, Print Booklet is limited to simple 2-up layouts, on small sheets.
 And producing PDF files of the results is problematic.
 And there is no WYSIWYG preview of the imposed job before you print, resulting too often in wasted time and materials.

 This website describes a different tool, called IDImposer.
 IDImposer works with Adobe InDesign to turn your InDesign ‘reader-page-order’ documents into 2-up or more-up ‘printer sheet’ documents, ready for cutting, folding, and binding.